etav22/Rnt-You-Glad-You-Learned-R/notebooks/world_cup.md

 ------------------------------------------------------------------------

-## EDA - World Cup Cups
+## EDA-World Cups

 Having now completed the EDA for the `wc_matches` data, let’s move onto to the `wc_cups` data.

 From this data, there are a three questions I’d like to answer:

 1. Who has placed the best over all the world cups?
 Are there any surprise countries that have cropped up throughout the years?
 2. Does hosting the world cup give you a better chance of achieving a higher placement?
 3. How has the attendance grown as the popularity of the cup increased?
-      - Along similar vein, how has the number of teams and games grown?
+    Along similar vein, how has the number of teams and games grown?

 ### 1. Who has had the best overall placement in the world cup?